 To effectively capture as much of the workforce as possible, a purposeful recruitment strategy was utilised.
 Information about the survey was distributed to members from relevant national and state sporting bodies through utilisation of national memberships and mailing lists, social media campaigns, and dissemination via personal networks.
 Such recruitment strategies have found to be effective for maximising participant response rates in web-based surveys8,9.
 Survey participants were currently working in all levels of the Australian sports science industry, defined as those whose work specialises in helping an individual athlete or team to improve their sporting performance using scientific knowledge, methods, and applications1,10.
+Emails were directly sent to 410 individuals or organisations inviting them (or their staff) to participate.
+In addition, social media posts were distributed via Twitter, Facebook, and LinkedIn.
 Ethical approval for this study was obtained from the [Institution].
-All participants were aged 18 years or older and provided informed consent prior to completing the questionnaire.
+Participants received a link providing details on the questionnaire and were then asked if they provide consent to participate.
+All participants were aged 18 years or older and provided informed consent prior to commencing the questionnaire.

 The research team developed the survey instrument through initial questions extracted from the 2013 Australian High Performance and Sport Science Workforce survey1,10.
 Survey items were then added, modified, or removed to ensure they addressed the research questions.
 Pilot testing of the online survey tool indicated no issues with question structure and survey navigation.
-The final survey included questions separated into nine sections, with this paper reporting on results from four sections.
+The final survey included questions separated into nine sections, with this paper reporting on results from four sections which enabled us to answer the specified research questions posed.
+The remaining sections of the survey (see supplementary file x) focused on topics including to employment relationships, career decision and supervision, and training and are not specifically aligned with the present research questions.
 The first section contained participant demographics including age, location, and education history as well as current employment information (e.g., number of jobs, status, sector, length).
 Section two asked participants to rate listed technical and transferable knowledge, skills, and technical competencies on a 6-point Likert scale (not important, slightly important, moderately important, important, very important or unsure).
 Section three required participants to indicate their level of agreement on statements related to work status (full-time, part-time, intern and volunteer roles) and the number of roles relative to 10 and 5 years ago, and in 5 and 10 years (strongly disagree, disagree, undecided, agree, strongly agree, NA (have not experienced)).
-The final section comprised three free-text questions that focused on current challenges, opportunities, and future jobs.
+The final section comprised three free-text questions that focused on current challenges, opportunities, and future jobs (1.
+What do you see are the current changes facing the sport science industry?; 2.
+What are the opportunities for the future in sport science?; 3.
+Where are the jobs of the future in sport and sports science?).
 Study data were collected and managed using the REDCap (Research Electronic Data Capture) survey software11,12.
 Data collection was completed over a seven-week period between October and December 2019 and the survey took approximately 20 min to complete.